boc-tothefuture/openhab-jruby/README.md

 ## Rules Requirements
 1. Place Ruby rules files in `USERDATA/automation/jsr223/ruby/personal/` subdirectory
-2. Put `require 'OpenHAB'` at the top of any Ruby based rules file.
+2. Put `require 'openhab'` at the top of any Ruby based rules file.

 ##  Rule Syntax
 ```
-require 'OpenHAB'
+require 'openhab'

 rule 'name' do
    <zero or more triggers>